Theeoi/FePlot/README.md

 ## Install

-Having MasterThesis as the working directory run
+Having MasterThesis as the working directory run the following command to install the program and all dependancies:
-`pip install .`
-and all program dependancies will be installed.
+> pip install .

-To use the program run
+To use the program run:
-`python -m src`
+> feplot

 ## TODO
 (in no perticular order)

- - Figure out how to run the program without 'python -m'
+ - Refactor Cleaning scripts to organise the data in a meaningful way (bash or python?)
  - Start writing tests for the already implemented code
  - Refactor the already implemented code according to the tests
  - Move code from "Code"-directory to src as implementation continues
- - Refactor Cleaning scripts to organise the data in a meaningful way (bash or python?)